Jarvis-Sui/spl_deployer/README.md

 2. specify aws accounts
 3. specify indexes that need to be created

-# inputs.conf
+# inputs
-specify inputs.
-This conf file is similar to the splunk's inputs.conf file, but some keys are different and no default value is provided if a key is not assigned a value.
+Containing input conf files.
+Input conf file is similar to the splunk's inputs.conf file, but some keys are different and no default value is provided if a key is not assigned a value.

 # log
 Log is written to request.log under the same folder.